michaeltalmadge/HelloWorld/README.md

 HelloWorld
 ==========

-Firdt try at creating a repository on the GitHub WebPage
+First try at creating a repository on the GitHub WebPage